 These bearings are mounted on the outside of the water tank, and it also uses a shaft for rotation.
 It is designed to handle corrosive liquids in wastewater treatment, sump drainage, tank transfer, and other industrial applications.

 #3 Submersible Pump

 This pump moves the water to the surface by converting rotary energy into kinetic energy into pressure energy.
 This is done by drawing water into the pump.
 In the intake, the rotation of the impeller pushes the water through the diffuser.
 From the diffuser, it is delivered to the surface.

 These pumps supply gray water, black waste, underground soil, good water, rainwater, chemicals, and other moisture.
 These pumps are selected according to the fluid high head and low flow or low head and high flow rate.

 Necessary For a Centrifugal Pump

 The pressure developed by the impeller of a centrifugal pump is proportional to the density of the fluid in the impeller.
 If the impeller is running in the air, it will produce a negligible pressure which may not suck water through the suction pipe.
-To avoid this, the pump is first primed i.e., filled up with water.
+To avoid this, the pump is first primed, i.e., filled with water.

 Difference Between Centrifugal Pump and Reciprocating Pump